Kincardine's Oldest Building and the Oldest Standing Wooden Hotel in Grey/Bruce Counties

-View the permanent and changing exhibits of local history, participate in one of our many heritage events, attend one of our occasional heritage speaker presentations and much more!
+Ten years and thousands of volunteer hours later, the Walker House was reopened in 2008 as a local museum and heritage centre.
+View the permanent and changing exhibits of local history, participate in one of our many heritage events, attend one of our occasional heritage speaker presentations, and more!

 The museum has closed for the season and will reopen again to the public next summer.
 Until then, we are still able to conduct the occasional tour, but please provide us with plenty of notice in advance so that we can arrange for a Board member to be available.
 You can reach us by emailing email@example.com.